Healthdirect Free Australian health advice you can count on.

 Sometimes, your doctor will prescribe antibiotics to help the fluid clear.

-If your child has hay fever, your doctor may prescribe a nasal spray containing a steroid medicine.
-Don’t use other medicines for allergy or congestion without first talking with your doctor, and don’t use complementary therapies such as homeopathy or ear candling.
+If your child has hay fever, your doctor may prescribe a nasal spray with a steroid medicine.

 What are the complications of glue ear?